 Depending on the state, you may be able to obtain the form at the election office or have to print it out from a website.

 If you are currently living overseas, you may need to submit your application by mail to your local election office.
-If you are unable to find a state-specific voter registration application form, you can use the national mail-in form.
+If you are unable to find state-specific information about how to vote or how to register, you can use the national mail-in form.
 It will require providing the same type of information and is accepted by local election offices.

 If you will still be out of state by Election Day, you can vote by mail using an absentee ballot.
 The absentee voting process allows you to vote early if you are unable to make it to the polls in person.
 In some states, you must provide an excuse to qualify for absentee voting while in others, you can simply request one.